 1. "Scrape" the sting site with a "credit card, razor or stick" (British Medical Service web site advice) - NO do not do this! - Ocean Care Solutions sting first aid kits even contain scrapers- No !!
 These are not bee stings with stingers to be scraped off or removed with tweezers.
 Any contact of the live tentacle with tweezers, gloves or forceps will lead to more tentacle discharge ie stinging.
 The injecting cnidae tubules are left deep (up to 1 mm) in the skin like tiny fiberglass splinters and cannot be removed by any surface scraping.

-To remove any adherent tentacles, flood site with vinegar or sea water, if there is no vinegar.
-Do not apply any type of pressure to the sting site ever!!!
+To remove any adherent tentacles, flood site with vinegar.
+Do not apply any type of pressure to the sting site.
 This will never help and will only make things worse.

 Just to be clear-Vinegar is not a treatment.
-In many stings there are undischarged cnidae left on the skin surface.
-The point of vinegar is not to reduce pain and not to _treat_ the sting but to clean the site to prevent additional stinging by undischarged cnidae.
-After cleaning the site hot water is an authentic treatment to inactivate venom.
+In most stings there are many undischarged cnidae left on the skin surface after tentacle contact.
+The point of vinegar is not to reduce pain and not to _treat_ the sting but to irreversibly inactivate the "ticking time bomb" undsicharged cnidae left on the skin that still can discharge injecting more venom.
+Vinegar induces structural changes in the collagenous capsule that contains the venom.
+After vinegar exposure, the cnidae can no longer effectively discharge and inject venom.
+In effect vinegar acts to inactivate remaining cnidae and thus clean the site to prevent additional stinging by undischarged cnidae.
+After cleaning the site, hot water (45oC 45 min) is an authentic treatment to inactivate venom.

 3. Wear stinger suits or Lycra if you suspect any type of box jelly could be present